intel/openvino-drl-training-demo/README.md

 2.vino: whether to use openVino as the inference engine for the reward classifier network or pytorch

-3.device: which device to use as the inference engine (CPU, GPU, MYRIAD).
+3.device: which Intel device to use as the inference engine (CPU, GPU, MYRIAD).
 This is only applicable if vino parameter is true

 ## Enviornment Info